 Overview

-Prisma 5 is a TypeScript-first ORM that generates a typed client from a single schema.prisma file.
+Prisma 7 is a TypeScript-first ORM that generates a typed client from a single schema.prisma file.
 It is the default ORM for Node and Bun services backed by postgres or sqlite.
+Prisma 7 (released 2025-11-19) ships the Rust-free prisma-client generator as the default and requires a driver adapter to connect.
 This page covers schema modeling, the migration workflow, transactions, connection pooling, and when to step outside the query builder.
+To move an existing project off Prisma 5 or 6, see prisma-v6-to-v7-upgrade.

 Model the schema explicitly